This page tells you about the biological therapy sorafenib and its possible side effects. There are sections about

 - Tiredness and weakness (fatigue) affects about 1 out of 6 people (15%) during and after treatment

 - Hair thinning affects 1 in 4 people (25%)

 - Feeling or being sick affects about 1 in 6 people (15%), but is usually well controlled with anti sickness medicines

 - Raised blood pressure (hypertension)

-- Increased risk of bleeding such as nosebleeds or bleeding gums – if you notice blood in your stool or vomit, contact your doctor straight away
+- Increased risk of bleeding such as nosebleeds or bleeding gums – if you notice blood in your stool or vomit, contact your doctor or nurse straight away

 - Flushing of the skin